bdpedigo/morphology-representations/README.md

   - Output to blender
   - Output to neuroglancer
 - Neuron collection
+  - Ability to do things like apply, map etc over a set of neurons
+  - Groupby
+- Metadata
+  - Store metadata about the neuron
+  - Store metadata about the annotations
+  - Store metadata about the mesh and/or skeleton
+- Mutability
+  - E.g turn edits off or on
+- Extensible
+  - Allow subclassing
+  - Having a base abstract class could help with this?
 - Visualization
   - 1D (-ish)
     - Abstract, linear representation of a neuron